-Visit the Great Market Hall in Budapest for an unforgettable market experience in the heart of Budapest.
+Visit the Great Market Hall in Budapest for an unforgettable market experience in the heart of Budapest and learn about the turbulent history and amazing architecture of the Great Market Hall

 The Idea

 The Market Hall Society started to operate in 1897, when the central district and the first four market halls opened.
-This market halls were followed by others in 1902-1903 to create the still known network: Batthyányi Square (District II.)
+These market halls were followed by others in 1902-1903 to create the still known network: Batthyányi Square (District II.)
 Hold Street (District V), Hunyadi Square (District VI.), Klauzál Square (District VII. ), Kossuth Square (VIII. district), Customs House, Boulevard (IX. district).

 Building of Great Market Hall